Fixed or Adjustable Rate: Which Mortgage is Right for You?

 - You’re borrowing during a period of low interest rates and the first two points apply to you.

 If you are like Heather, then an adjustable-rate mortgage (ARM) offers attractive features like larger loans with lower payments for some borrowers.

 - Fluctuating Rate: The interest rate for these mortgages will adjust frequently over the life of the loan, depending on how the mortgage is structured, after a specific period when the rates is fixed, usually one, three or five years.
 In the early stages of the ARM, your interest rate will be lower than the lowest rates offered on a fixed mortgage.
 Depending on market conditions, your ARM can increase sharply or gradually, or it could decrease.
 It’s uncertain, which is why it’s important for you to determine that you can afford larger monthly payments if your mortgage adjusts upward.

 - Larger Loan: Along with lower initial payments, you can also qualify for a larger loan because you’re not paying as much in interest at the start.
 If interest rates continue to decrease, you’ll enjoy lower mortgage payments and lower rates without refinancing your mortgage.

 - Interest Rate Ceiling: There is a ceiling that caps your ARM’s rate increases, which varies by lender.
-Your interest rate will adjust based on activity of a particular index, such as interest rates on certificates of deposit or Treasury bills.
+Your interest rate will adjust based on activity of a particular index, such as interest rates on certificates or Treasury bills.
 Keep in mind that interest rates on ARMs can double within a few years.